stephenslab/rss/docs/RSS-via-VB.md

 ### MEX files in `MATLAB`

-The tricky part of installation is to compile MEX files in `MATLAB`.
+The tricky part of this installation is to compile MEX files in `MATLAB`.

 Before running `install.m`, please make sure that you have the compiler that is compatible with your version of `MATLAB`, and that you can compile the MEX files in the tutorials given on the MathWorks website.